tgsaman/GooglePhotos_to_ApplePhotos/README.md

   ```bash
   brew install exiftool
   ```
+- Optional: `pyexiftool` is needed for fast metadata updates.
+The Swift GUI launcher will install it in a local virtual environment if missing.

 ## Usage
 Run the script and pass the path to your extracted Google Photos export.
 By default it will modify the files in place.
 Use `--dry-run` to generate the log and batch file without running `exiftool`.